Functions Language

 end

-Evaluating the boolean value of an expression (true or false):
+>Example 1: Evaluating the Boolean value of an expression

 Case